Sysprep (System Preparation) Overview

 Using a different version of the Sysprep tool to configure an image is not supported.
 You must use only the version of the Sysprep tool that is installed with the Windows image that you intend to configure.
 Sysprep is installed with every version of Windows.
 You must always run Sysprep from the %WINDIR%\system32\sysprep directory.

-If you are using a version of Windows earlier than Windows 10, Version 1607, using the Sysprep tool on upgrade installation types, or to reconfigure an existing installation of Windows that has already been deployed is not supported.
-In this case, Sysprep must be used only to configure new installations of Windows.
+Using the Sysprep tool on upgrade installation types, or to reconfigure an existing installation of Windows that has already been deployed is not supported.
+Sysprep must be used only to configure new installations of Windows.
 You can run Sysprep an unlimited number of times to build and configure your installation of Windows.

 Automating Sysprep by using a Microsoft-Windows-Deployment\RunSynchronous command is not supported.
 However, you can use the Microsoft-Windows-Deployment\Generalize setting to prepare the PC for imaging after installation.